prof-rossetti/georgetown-opim-243-201901/projects/shopping-cart.md

 ## Business Prompt

-Your local corner grocery store has hired you to help them modernize their checkout system.
+Your local corner grocery store has hired you as a technology consultant to help modernize their checkout system.

-Currently, the store affixes a price tag to each grocery item in stock.
-But the store owner wants to be able to change product prices at any given time.
-The store owner does not want to wait until all currently-priced items sell-out before being able to charge a different price for that type of item.
-And if there are any price tags that differ from prices charged at checkout, that would lead to confusion and a poor customer experience.
+Currently, the store affixes a price tag sticker on each grocery item in stock and uses a calculator at the checkout counter to add up the product prices and calculate tax and total amount due.

-The store owner describes a desired checkout process which involves a checkout clerk scanning each item's barcode to look up its price.
-You agree using a barcode scanner would be a helpful process improvement.
-The store owner says the barcode scanners are somewhat expensive, so it would be ideal to test out the process before making a hardware purchase.
+Instead, the store owner describes a desired checkout process which involves a checkout clerk scanning each product's barcode to automatically look up product prices, perform tax and total calculations, and print a customer receipt.

-You offer to write a Python program that can run on the clerk's computer at the checkout counter.
-The program will look up the prices of items based on the unique identifier of each.
-You explain that the store can use this software to process the unique identifiers provided as a result of the barcode-scanning process, if the owner eventually decides to purchase the barcode scanners.

-To provide the program with information inputs, you ask the store owner to maintain a list of currently-offered products and the current price of each.
-You also ask the store owner to mark each product with a unique identifier instead of a hard-coded price tag.
-You explain the identifier can be used to look up the price of any given item.

-The store owner agrees!
-Now it's time to write software to mimic the barcode-scanning process.

 ![a screencast of a user running a python script from a terminal.](https://user-images.githubusercontent.com/1328807/50870741-53442b80-1387-11e9-9180-ab96688c6590.gif)